 and straightened the seascape painting that now hung over the bed since Mae had taken away her awful Picasso.

-add their own pretties, but now she wondered if the rooms looked too bare.
+to add their own pretties, but now she wondered if the rooms looked too bare.
 Too sanitized.
-Maybe if she put the
+Maybe if she put

 She moved to Tessa’s room.
 It was painted a pale pink.
 Was pink in style anymore?
 Maybe she should paint